Quantum Action-Dependent Channels: Notation and Basic Definitions

-We use a standard notation in quantum information theory.
 Quantum systems are denoted by uppercase letters (e.g., $A, B$) and their corresponding finite-dimensional Hilbert spaces by $\mcH_A, \mcH_B$.
+The corresponding dimension is denoted by $\abs{\mcH_A}$.
 The set of density operators on $\mcH_A$ is $\mathscr{D}(\mcH_A)$.
 Quantum states (density operators) are denoted by Greek letters, e.g., $\rho, \sigma$.
 A POVM is a set of positive semi-definite operators $\{D_m\}$ that satisfy $\sum_m D_m = \mbone$, where $\mbone$ denotes the identity operator.
 If the quantum state before the measurement is $\rho$, then the probability of an outcome $m$ is $\Pr(m) = \Tr(D_m \rho)$.

 A quantum channel $\mcN_{A\to B}$ is a completely positive trace-preserving (CPTP) map.
 We write $\id_A$ for the identity channel on system $A$.
 Here, we consider a quantum channel $\mcN_{SA \to B}$, where $A$, $S$, and $B$ are associated with the transmitter (Alice), the channel environment (``channel state"), and the receiver (Bob).
 The channel can be represented through its Stinespring dilation, in terms of an isometry $V_{SA \to BE}$ that couples the output system to an auxiliary environment $E$.
 Namely,